vkli/Chainlink-Hackathon-2021/README.md

 ## Proposed Method

 Create a private blockchain.
-Call an oracle to compare blocktimes with Bitcoin/Ethereum blocktimes or NIST clocktime for verification.
+Call an oracle to compare blocktimes with Bitcoin/Ethereum blocktimes or Google clocktime for verification.
 Publish the encoded file on the private blockchain!

 ## Further Reading
 [ChainLink Youtube Channel](https://www.youtube.com/channel/UCnjkrlqaWEBSnKZQ71gdyFA)